 When parents have questions or concerns about their children, the first line of communication should be the classroom teacher.
 If concerns or questions are not resolved, contact with the school counselor or administrator is appropriate.
-Meetings with teachers and administrators may be scheduled as needed.
 Questions or concerns about school policies or procedures should be directed to administrators.
-If the parent still has concerns about the outcome or response from school administrators, they need to contact system level personnel based on the specific concerns at 912-729-5687.
+If parents still have concerns about the outcome or response from school administrators, they need to contact system level personnel based on the specific concerns at 912-729-5687.